DRMF/DRMF-Seeding-Project/README.md

 ## BMP Seeding Project

 ## KLSadd Insertion Project

-Edits the DRMF chapter files to include the relevant KLS addendum additions.
+linetest.py and updateChapters (mostly) written by Rahul Shah (ILIKEFUUD) Edits the DRMF chapter files to include the relevant KLS addendum additions.
 Additions are (currently)only being added right before the "References" paragraphs in each section.
 The linetest.py file is the first working model of the code, but it is very messy and esoteric.
 Comments have been made to aid interpretation.
 The new project file, updateChapters.py is a more readable version, but not quite up to date.

 Left to do in updateChapters.py: